-When people have control issues they tend to spend a disproportionate amount of time and effort trying to ensure that things go according to their plans or in a predictable way.
+When people have control issues they tend to spend a disproportionate amount of time and effort trying to ensure that things go according to their plans or that unpredictability is minimised.

-This may be expressed as behaviours in which they try to control what other people do (act in a controlling way) or alternatively, by becoming obsessed about detail or what might seem to others to be unecessary details or conditions (obsessive behaviour).
+This may be expressed as behaviours in which they try to control what other people do (act in a controlling way) or alternatively, by becoming obsessed about detail or what might seem to others to be unnecessary details or conditions (OCD).

 People having these types of traits have what is called a high desire for control and are ultimately seeking to minimise the unpredictability of life which cannot, of course, be predicted!

 In this sense, people with control issues are attempting to control the ‘uncontrollable’ and will inevitably fail.

 OCD is a behavioural problem directly linked to control issues and almost always associated with routine and patterns of behaviour such as checking door locks multiple times to ensure that they are properly locked (in fact the door is no more locked on the 50th check than it was on the 1st check!) or cleaning the house three times a day to make sure that any unexpected visitors will only ever see an immaculate house.

 The problem with all of these control issues is that the person doing them believes that they are ‘in control’ whereas in reality they are clearly ‘out of control’.

 Standing outside your house to 20 minutes whilst you check the door lock 100 times is not being in control at all.

 Control issues, Desire for Control and the Locus of Control

 Having a high desire for control is not of itself an unhelpful trait, provided that you only try to control things that are controllable and that you believe that you have the skills and resources to get a positive result out of your effort.